cleber-costa-eng/baja-sae-chassis-structural-analysis-award-winning-design/README.md

-# baja-sae-chassis-structural-analysis-designFinite Element Analysis (FEA) and Structural Validation of a Baja SAE Chassis
+# baja-sae-chassis-structural-analysis-designFinite Element Analysis (FEA) and Structural Validation of a Baja SAE components

-# Finite Element Analysis (FEA) and Structural Validation of a Baja SAE Chassis
+# Finite Element Analysis (FEA) and Structural Validation of a Baja SAE suspension components

 ---
 ## 📄 Full Thesis Document